-The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Directors/Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Directors where value for money can be improved, including the use of benchmarking data where appropriate.
 The Accounting Officer for the Academy Trust has delivered improved value for money during the year through:

-- Further use of Integrated Curriculum Financial Planning and staffing restructures to redirect significant resources in the Trust's two schools that were facing significant financial challenges in order to successfully eliminate in-year deficits; - Continued implementation of the recommendations of an independent financial consultant to introduce additional financial controls across the Trust and raise financial management skills among its budget holders; - Continually reviewing and restructure of the Trust's central team to increase capacity and deepen its skills and qualifications, in line with the growing needs of the Trust as it expands; - Continuing the review of contracts across all schools to consolidate procurement into Trust-wide contracts and achieve significant economies of scale; - Continuing to use the Trust's strategic capital planning process and Trust-wide sharing of facilities management resources to achieve savings on capital projects and focus available capital resources on the highest strategic priorities.
+- Continued use of Integrated Curriculum Financial Planning and staffing restructures across all the Trust's schools in order to eliminate any in-year deficits, bring use of resources into line with national good practice, and achieve the maximum value for money in schools' budgets; - Continued implementation of the recommendations of an independent financial consultant to introduce additional financial controls across the Trust and raise financial management skills among its budget holders; - Continually reviewing and restructuring the Trust's central team to increase capacity and deepen its skills and qualifications, in line with the growing needs of the Trust as it expands; - Continuing systematic review of contracts across all schools to consolidate procurement into Trustwide contracts and achieve significant economies of scale; - Continuing to use the Trust's strategic capital planning process and Trust-wide sharing of facilities management resources to achieve savings on capital projects and focus available capital resources on the highest strategic priorities.